 - FY12/18 sales were JPY3.8bn (+11.4% YoY).
 Product sales totaled JPY3.8bn (+10.6% YoY) and royalty revenue totaled JPY26mn (JPY0mn in FY12/17).
 The operating loss totaled JPY2.7bn (loss of JPY3.9bn).
 The company also reported a recurring loss of JPY2.7bn (loss of JPY4.0bn).
-Net loss was JPY2.7bn (loss of JPY4.0bn). - As a result of sales growth of Treakisym®, SymBio forecasts FY12/19 sales of JPY4.5bn (+16.4% YoY), an operating loss of JPY3.6bn (operating loss of JPY2.7bn), and a net loss of JPY3.6bn (net loss of JPY3.1bn). - In its medium-term plan, with the aims of achieving sales growth and higher profit margins, SymBio projects sales of JPY11.3-11.8bn and a net income of JPY1.7-2.1bn in FY12/22.
-The company expects higher sales from increased market penetration of Treakisym® for approved indications and anticipated approval of additional indication of Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (DLBCL).
+Net loss was JPY2.7bn (loss of JPY4.0bn). - In August 2019, SymBio announced a revision to its FY12/19 earnings forecast as a result of delayed shipments of Treakisym®.
+SymBio now forecasts FY12/19 sales of JPY3.1bn (-19.4% YoY), an operating loss of JPY3.8bn (operating loss of JPY2.7bn in FY12/18), a recurring loss of JPY3.9bn (recurring loss of JPY2.7bn), and a net loss of JPY3.9bn (net loss of JPY3.1bn). - In its medium-term plan, with the aims of achieving sales growth and higher profit margins, SymBio projects sales of JPY11.3-11.8bn and a net income of JPY1.7-2.1bn in FY12/22.
+The company is reviewing these targets in light of the revision to its FY12/19 earnings forecast announced in August 2019 and intends to announce revised plan targets once it has confirmed the figures.
+The company expects higher sales from increased market penetration of Treakisym® for approved indications, as well as anticipated approval of additional indication of Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (DLBCL).
 The company projects a significant increase in profit on higher sales as well as on higher GPM attributed to profit generated from the sale of Treakisym® following the shift to in-house sales of the product.
 The company has factored the cost of establishing and operating its own sales structure into its forecast, but Shared Research thinks the increase in GPM driven by the shift to in-house sales structure will easily offset the increase in costs.
 The company's own sales structure is specialized to the area of hematologic disorders, and will also handle the sale of rigosertib in addition to Treakisym®.